crayzeewulf/libserial/README.md

 ./compile.sh
 ```

-The unit tests built using make can be executed from the test directory:
+The unit tests built using make can be executed from the libserial/test/ directory:
 ```
-./test/LibSerialUnitTests
+./test/LibSerialTests
 ./unit_tests
 ```
-If cmake or the compile script was used to build the library, unit tests can be executed from the libserial/build/bin directory:
+If cmake or the compile script was used to build the library, unit tests can be executed from the libserial/build/bin/ directory:
 ```
-./build/bin/LibSerialUnitTests
+./build/bin/LibSerialTests
 ./build/bin/unit_tests
 ```